 - to assess the performance of our website and to improve its operation;

 - to process and respond to privacy complaints; and

 - to comply with any law, rule, regulation, lawful and binding determination, decision or direction of a regulator, or in co-operation with any governmental authority of any country.

 We may also use your personal information for the other purposes related to those described above which would be reasonably expected by you.

 We may disclose your personal information to our employees and related bodies corporate for the purposes of operating our businesses, fulfilling requests by you, and to provide products and services to you.
 We may combine or share any information that we collect from you with information collected by any of our related bodies corporate.

 We may also disclose your personal information to various third party service providers who may assist us with a variety of functions including with administration, professional advisory (including legal, accounting and auditing advice), banking, payment processing, credit reporting or technology services.
 Where we engage third party service providers to perform services for us, those third parties may be required to handle or deal with your personal information.
 Under these circumstances, those third parties must safeguard this information and must only use it for the purposes for which it was supplied and we will make all reasonable enquiries to try to ensure that this is the case.

 Wherever possible, we will limit the information provided to independent third parties to that information required for those third parties to properly perform their functions.
-Further, our contracts with these third parties will always require the third parties to comply with the APPs (or equivalent standards).
+Further, our contracts with these third parties will always require the third parties to comply with the APPs and IPPs (or equivalent standards).